Compensation Claim Against An Employer For A Waiter, Waitress, Chef Or Serving Staff Injury

 We have a solution to this problem.
 We will take on your kitchen accident injury compensation case under a No Win No Fee agreement.
 What this means is that you don’t need to pay us anything to begin your claim, and you won’t have to pay us any ongoing legal costs across the life cycle of the claim.

-The only time you will need to pay us anything, is if we actually win you compensation on your behalf.
+The only time you will need to pay us anything is to win compensation on your behalf.
 If we fail to win any compensation for you, then you don’t pay us anything.
 So you really have no financial risk at all.

 The actual amount of compensation you could receive as a waiter or waitress who has suffered an injury at work will always be driven by the details of your specific case.
 However, for the general damages portion of the claim, these figures below are a good indication of how much you might get.